Angela Borgia: Marriage and descendants

+The marriage was a shotgun marriage, as, in January 1506, Angela had given birth to an illegitimate son, whose paternity was attributed to her lover Giulio d'Este.

 Death

 According to tradition, his mother Eleonora Bentivoglio, who lived in and ruled the lordship of Sassuolo, was poisoned.

 She died between 1520–1522, in Sassuolo and was buried in the convent of San José, in the community, with her consort Alexander, died in 1517.

 By then, Sassuolo was in ruins because of the incessant wars between pro - Papal and pro - French and shifting alliances in which Angela was also involved.

 In 1537, his eldest son Gilberto, Eleonora still alive, was simple to do and put a plaque in memory of their parents, which currently does not exist, next to the front door of the convent of San José.